UTEP-CS-1/website/staging_labs/2/spec.md

 Please start with the worksheet first.
 When you get to Q2 on the worksheet, a copy of the code is available in the starter code zip file above and is called `BurgerShop.java`.

-## Coding exercise: Miner food recommendation service
+## Coding exercise: Miners food recommendation service

 Nothing keeps you going as a student better than some food, whether it is before, between, or after classes!
 But sometimes it can be hard to decide where to go for food.
 To solve this problem, today we will create a recommendation service to help our fellow Miners decide where to eat!
 All they have to do is answer a few questions, and our code will tell them which food option is the best for them!